NeuroTech-Leuven/TheMindWitcher/src/Modding/README.md

 ## Three points of consideration
 To link a neuro-interface with playing a game, there are several things to keep in mind:
-1. __Time sensitivity__: a Brain Computer Interface requires several seconds of data to be able to make an informed decision.
+1. __Time sensitivity__: Brain Computer Interfaces require several seconds of data to be able to make an informed decision.
 This fact excludes time sensitive games, such as Mario Kart.
-2. __Error impact__: neurotech applications are never 100% accurate, therefore games where every move has a high impact are excluded.
+2. __Error impact__: Neurotech applications are never 100% accurate, therefore games where every move has a high impact are excluded.
-3. __Modding availability__: we need to be able to control the game without learning a new coding language or modifying source files.
+3. __Ease of implementation__: Our chosen game should offer sufficient functionality for us to modify, we need to be able to control the game without learning a new coding language or modifying source files.

 Out of all possible games there was one extra soft requirement we looked after.
 We sought to control a magical action, as linking those to a brain command amplifies the magical feeling.